Ward Village: Changes seen in Ward Village

 Here are the changes in Ward Village's urban fabric seen throughout its development.

 In 2016, The old Pier 1 Imports was demolished to make way for Anaha.
 In 2017, the Office Depot/Nordstrom Rack was demolished to make way for Aeo/Whole Foods.
 In late 2017, the 1970s Ward Warehouse was mostly demolished to make way for Gateway Towers.
 At the same time, The Marukai Ward store and surrounding warehouses was shut down and was demolished to make way for the public Victoria Ward park, and the A'alii, Kōʻula, and The Park Ward Village condos.
 In 2019, the Ward Plaza was demolished to make way for The Launiu, In 2021, The Ward Gateway center was demolished to make way for The Park Ward Village, Mahana, and the future Skyline Station.
 In 2024; the Ward Warehouse parking garage was finally demolished to make way for Kalae.
-The 1980s Ward Centre will be demolished to make way for Melia and Ilima - Date TBD.
+The 1980s Ward Centre closed in June 2026 and will be demolished to make way for Melia and Ilima in late 2026.